 A Little Bit of History

-The 80-20 rule was first introduced by Italian economist Vilfredo Pareto, who, in 1906, observed that 80% of Italy’s land was controlled by 20% of its population.
-From there, it was developed by Joseph Juran, a 20th century figure in the study of management techniques and principles.
-Jurin took the rule and applied it to a number of different facets of business and the economy.
+The 80/20 rule was first introduced by Italian economist Vilfredo Pareto, who, in 1906, observed that 20% of the population controlled 80% of Italy’s land.
+From there, it was developed by Joseph Juran, a 20th-century figure in the study of management techniques and principles.
+Jurin took the rule and applied it to many different facets of business and the economy.
 It is now used to describe almost any type of output in the real world.

-Companies should dissect their revenues and understand who makes up their top 20% of customers.
-In order to target a similar type of client in their marketing campaigns.
+- Companies should dissect their revenues and understand who makes up their top 20% of customers to target a similar type of client in their marketing campaigns.

-For instance, there are usually a key 20 percent of elements within an individual blog article that have the most dramatic effect on results.
+- For instance, there is usually an essential 20 percent of elements within an individual blog article that have the most dramatic effect on results.

-Find the products or services you provide that generate the most income (the 20 percent) and drop the rest (the 80 percent) to maximize income and reduce wasted time.
+- Find the products or services you provide that generate the most income (the 20 percent) and drop the rest (the 80 percent) to maximize profit and reduce wasted time.

-Invest your time working on tasks that can improve significantly your business and leave the tasks that are outside your skills to other people.
+- Invest your time working on tasks that can improve your business significantly and leave the functions that are outside your skills to other people.